web3go-xyz/docs/getting-started/tutorial/how-to-create-your-first-analysis-chart.md

 ![](<../../.gitbook/assets/create-new-analysis-step4-sample2.PNG>)

 5\.
-Now you can click the "New Visulization" menu to switch to the generating chart in semi-automatic pattern.
-Here we want to visulize the data with Bar chart.
-Input the "Title" and select the value in "X column" and "Y column".
-After that, click the "Generate" button. the chart will be generated.
-Then if you click the "publish" button and provide the information, the chart can be published.
+Now you can click the "Chart" tab and generate charts in semi-automatic pattern!
+Here we would like to visulize the result with a line chart.
+Select "LineChart" in the dropdown menu and click "Add" button.
+Type a "Title" and select the data sources for "X column" and "Y column".
+Now just click the "Run" button and the chart will be generated!

 ![](<../../.gitbook/assets/create-new-analysis-step5-sample2.PNG>)

 6\.
-After published, go back to the first page, you will find the newly-created chart is listed there.
+Now you can choose to publish your results and charts by clicking the "Publish" button on the top and provide the relevant information.
+After published, go back to the home page, you will find the newly-created data board listed there!

 ![](<../../.gitbook/assets/create-new-analysis-step6-sample2.PNG>)

 7\.
-Click the data board, you will see the chart is already there!
+Click the data board, you will find your data and charts!

 ![](<../../.gitbook/assets/create-new-analysis-step7-sample2.PNG>)